 Program overview

-The Bachelor of Architectural Studies program is structured to provide a comprehensive education in architecture over a four-year period.
+The Bachelor of Architectural Studies program is designed to provide a comprehensive education in architecture, with a strong emphasis on practical experience and community engagement.
 The program includes:

 • Program Length: Four years